-It is not uncommon for Sellers to get uncomfortable when a Buyer requires a loan to purchase the Seller's business.
-Often times Sellers will say "the Buyer is the one getting the loan; why am I the one under the microscope?"
+It is not uncommon for Business Owner/Sellers to get uncomfortable when a potential Buyer requires a loan to purchase the Seller's business.
+Often times Sellers will say "the Buyer is the one getting the SBA loan; why am I the one under the microscope?"

-If the Buyer does not have sufficient cash to make a straight cash purchase, the Seller can carry a note or the Buyer will have to obtain a SBA business loan .
+If the Buyer does not have sufficient cash to make a straight cash purchase of the business, the Seller can carry a note or the Buyer will have to obtain a SBA business loan .
 Many Sellers do not want to carry paper; they simply want to be cashed out so they have their funds available to invest in their next venture.
 Supply and demand could also dictate if sellers need to provide seller financing - the higher in demand the business being sold the lower the chances a seller note will need to be provided - this is where SBA loans will come in for Buyers (who should always be professionally pre-qualified or vetted for SBA loan financing).

 Most business owners think that obtaining a business loan is similar to obtaining a home loan as long as the Buyer has good credit and a decent sized down payment, the loan should be approved.
 Unfortunately that is not the way it works.